 - The first group, whose infertility cause we can diagnose and treat

 - The second group, whose infertility causes we can diagnose but not treat

 - The third group, whose underlying cause of infertility we cannot diagnose or treat

 Most conditions, even though they fall into the third category where we cannot diagnose or treat their underlying cause, can still be surgically treated.
 This means that most of the men we treat can father their own children.

-The good news and the bad news about male factor infertility is that most conditions, although they fall into the third category where we cannot diagnose or treat their underlying cause, are able to be surgically addressed allowing most of these men to father their own children.
-At the root of most of male factor infertility are genetic conditions resulting in low production of sperm and often, no sperm in the ejaculate.
+Most of male factor infertility are genetic conditions that cause low sperm production and, often, no sperm in the ejaculate.
 Although we cannot treat the underlying genetic cause of many of these conditions, we are typically able to find sperm surgically in about 70% of these men.
-Other treatable causes of male infertility will be covered in depth in the following sections.

 These other causes of male infertility can be diagnosed and treated effectively: